alffox/around-the-world/README.md

 **Around the World** would like to cover this needs and encourage the global mutual knowledge of our countries.
 The name is inspired by a popular song of the late 90's: https://en.wikipedia.org/wiki/Around_the_World_(Red_Hot_Chili_Peppers_song)

 ## How to run this app ?
-1) Openthe live site at: https://liferay-atw.wedeploy.io/
+1) Openthe live site at: https://liferay-aroundtheworld.wedeploy.io/
-2) To change location, simply click on the buttons with the flags or in the continent's dropdown lists in the navbar
+2) To switch location, simply click on the buttons with the flags or in the continent's dropdown lists in the navbar

 ## Can I edit the location list ?